Computer Science, Associate of Science Transfer

 The Computer Science program is designed to provide students with a quality education that motivates students to reach their full potential through computer programming, and computer logic skills necessary for transfer, career success, and lifelong learning.

 The Associate of Science, Computer Science (AST-CS) follows Oregon state Major Transfer Maps (MTMs), which represent a streamlined path for students transferring from an Oregon community college to an Oregon university, who know which major/bachelor’s degree program they want to pursue.
 In contrast to other statewide transfer tools that prioritize university general education requirements (i.e. AAOT and ASOT), MTMs specify clear course-taking paths necessary for on-track progress towards a specific major/bachelor’s degree, with a guarantee of transfer from any Oregon community college to any Oregon public university.
-For more information see Major Transfer Maps: Memoranda of Understanding
+For more information see: Major Transfer Maps: Computer Science AST.

 Program Outcomes